Transportation Security Administration: Reactions

-March 2017 electronic device restrictions

-On March 21, 2017, the TSA banned electronic devices larger than smartphones from being carried on flights to the U.S. from 10 specific airports located in Muslim-majority countries.
-The order cited intelligence that "indicates that terrorist groups continue to target commercial aviation and are aggressively pursuing innovative methods to undertake their attacks, to include smuggling explosive devices in various consumer items".
-The restrictions were ended in July following changes in screening procedures at the specified airports.

 Checked baggage

 In order to be able to search passenger baggage for security screening, the TSA will cut or otherwise disable locks they cannot open themselves.
 The agency authorized two companies to create padlocks, lockable straps, and luggage with built-in locks that can be opened and relocked by tools and information supplied by the lock manufacturers to the TSA.
 These are Travel Sentry and Safe Skies Locks.
 TSA agents sometimes cut these locks off instead of opening them, and TSA received over 3,500 complaints in 2011 about locks being tampered with.
 Travel journalist and National Geographic Traveler editor Christopher Elliott describes these locks as "useless" at protecting the goods within, whereas SmarterTravel wrote in early 2010 that the "jury is out on their effectiveness", while noting how easy they are to open.

 In November 2014, The Washington Post inadvertently published a photograph of all seven of the TSA master keys in an article about TSA baggage handling.
 The photograph was later removed from the original article, but it still appears in some syndicated copies.
 In August 2015, this gained the attention of news sites.
 Using the photograph, security researchers and members of the public have been able to reproduce working copies of the master keys using 3D printing techniques.
 The incident has prompted discussion about the security implications of using master keys.